GRADUATE TRAINING IN SOCIAL PSYCHOLOGY

-Social Psychology at Rutgers/Newark emphasizes both basic and applied social psychology; we are interested in discovery, theory building, and addressing social issues.
-Students work closely with faculty on topics ranging from attachment styles and criminality; implicit self-esteem and self-stereotyping; the efficacy of different forms of negotiation styles; and how social support affects perception of hills, heights, and spiders, and many other topics.
+Social Psychology at Rutgers/Newark emphasizes basic and applied social psychology; we are interested in discovery, theory building, and addressing social issues.
+Students work closely with faculty on topics that include attachment styles and criminality; emotional disclosure; implicit biases and their effect on the self-concept, identity, and health; interracial feedback; the nature, need and benefits of meaning, how psychological resources affect social and physical perception, and subjective well-being.

-These varied interests introduce students to a commensurate range of research skills, including elaborate experimental designs, field studies, interviewing and focus groups, survey designs, and neuro-imaging.
-Students are quickly involved in on-going research, and often begin presenting research at conferences and co-authoring papers by their second year of training.
+These varied interests introduce students to a wide range of research skills, including lab-based experimental designs, field studies, interviewing and focus groups, survey design, and neuro-imaging.
+Students are quickly involved in on-going research, and often present research at conferences and are co-authoring papers by their second year of training.

-Students are often introduced to other units on campus (such as the Rutgers School of Criminal Justice) and to faculty at other universities, due to extensive collaborations conducted by the social psychology faculty.
-Graduate students also have access to training through the Rutgers Neuroimaging Center, funded cooperatively by Rutgers and the National Science Foundation.
+Students and their advisors often collaborate with developmental, cognitive and cognitive neuro-science faculty within the department.
+They also work with other units on campus, such as the Rutgers School of Criminal Justice, and with faculty at other universities.
+Graduate students also have access to training at the Rutgers University Brain Imaging Center (RUBIC), funded cooperatively by Rutgers and the National Science Foundation.

-The Social area faculty include Harold Siegel, Professor Kent Harber, Professor and Graduate Director, and Luis Rivera, Associate Professor.
+The Social area faculty include Kent Harber, Samantha Heintzelman, Luis Rivera, and Harold Siegel.

-Kent D. Harber, Professor of Psychology and Graduate Director (Ph.D., Stanford).
+Kent D. Harber, Professor of Psychology (Ph.D., Stanford).
 Research areas: psychosocial resources; interracial feedback; communication and coping.
 I study how peoples’ motives, emotions, and needs affect their perceptions, judgments, and behaviors.
-My Resources and Perception Model research shows that for people lacking social support, self-worth or other resources, hills appear steeper, heights higher, tarantulas closer, and baby cries more extreme..
-Resources also affect the Positive Feedback Bias, wherein whites provide more lenient feedback to minorities than to fellow whites.
-The positive bias is greater among whites whose self-image has been threatened or who lack social support.
-My Emotional Broadcaster Theory shows that the internal need to disclose major events turns people into news broadcasters, whose stories alert and inform others.
+My Resources and Perception Model (RPM) research shows that for people lacking social support, self-worth or other resources, hills appear steeper, heights higher, tarantulas closer, and baby cries more extreme.
+Resources also affect the Positive Feedback Bias, wherein Whites provide more lenient feedback to minorities than to fellow Whites.
+The positive bias is greater among Whites whose self-image has been threatened or who lack social support.
+My research on emotional disclosure shows that disclosure promotes forgiveness and reduces victim-blaming, and enhances executive control and math ability.

 Luis M. Rivera, Associate Professor of Psychology (Ph.D., Massachusetts).
 Research areas: implicit social cognition, stereotyped attitudes, self-concept, health.
 My research examines the implicit social cognitive processes (mechanisms that lie outside of conscious awareness, intention, or control) that influence stereotyped attitudes and the self-concept.
 With respect to stereotyped attitudes, I investigate the conditions under which the motivation to maintain one’s self- versus group-image leads to differential effects on prejudice; and the extent to which implicit prejudice leads to subtle and overt discriminatory behavioral actions.
 With respect to the self-concept, I examine the implicit social cognitive processes that underlie the effect of cultural stereotypes on stigmatized individuals’ self-concept and identity; and how such processes in turn affect their health.